kenerbe/docker-express-skelaton/README.md

     $ sudo docker build -t web-app:v1 .

-This creates the docker image for this node-express application on the node:slim Docker-hub image.
+This creates the docker image for this node-express application on the node:slim Docker Hub image.
 You should be able see this by using "sudo docker images".

 Run your newly created dockerized web-app as follows: